defcronyke/signal-gen-cjds66/README.md

 ```

-Tutorial - Upload an Audio File to the Device
+Tutorial - Upload an Audio File to the Device:
 ---------------------------------------------
 1. Using some program such as Audacity
 ([https://www.audacityteam.org](https://www.audacityteam.org)),